anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 4. Provides execution time for each anomaly detection model.
 6. Provides more accurate anomaly predictions.

+### Target audience ###
+Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.

 ## Functionality ##
 There are several modules in the package.
 Each module has several functions.
 <img src="package_structure.png" width="500" height="400">